 Honors Projects/Contracts Requirements

-In all Honors option credit courses a TYPED contract specifying the project, its due dates, and its grading criteria must be completed and signed by both the faculty member and the Honors student.
-The original contract is turned in to the Honors Program Coordinator by January 31, 2014 for (Spring 2014).
+In all Honors option credit courses, a TYPED contract specifying the project, the due dates, and the grading criteria must be completed and signed by both the faculty member and the Honor student.
+The original contract is turned in to the Honors Program Office Coordinator by Thursday, September 4, 2014 for (Fall 2014).
 Incomplete or unclear contracts will be returned to the student for revisions and are due back within 72 hours.
 Failure to turn the contract in on time will result in removal from the Honors Program and loss of scholarship money.

 English Faculty and Students please note:

-Students intending to complete an Honors Contract in an English class must first get the approval of the English Department Chair, Dr. Ramona Goth.
-Students should call (480) 423-6419 to arrange an appointment.
+Students intending to complete an Honors Contract in an English class must first get the approval of the English Department Chair, Dr. Larry Tualla.
+Students should call (480) 423-6773 to arrange an appointment.